-The McRib is one of those mythical, cultural phenomenons, mostly because McDonald's chooses to release it whenever they want, and I guess this year they are releasing it nationwide for the first time since 2012 and everyone is losing their gosh dang minds about it.
 To be honest, I never really liked the McRib, I found it kinda weird and gross and definitely overhyped.
 I mean, I like it on paper, who could argue with it, but it was always not that great.
 But then again, McDonalds isn't all that great to begin with, even before going vegan I only ate there maybe once a year and it was usually out of desperation or drunkenness.

 But that being said, THIS version of the McRib is without a doubt super dang tasty!
 I made a bunch of leftovers and me and my girlfriend subsisted on them for a couple days, and we never got burnt out.
 I even ate some of the McRib patties cold straight from the fridge and dunked them in BBQ sauce!
 It was that good!

 In this recipe, I'm giving you THREE options.
 One is to make your own Seitan Jackfruit McRibs, and if you've never made Seitan, I implore you to give it a try.
 It's a lot easier than it looks and it's super rewarding!
 Plus once you master it, you can make not only McRibs, but really any vegan meat you want!
 It opens up a whole world of possibilities!
 Chick'n, Pastrami, Deli Slices, literally anything!

 The second is to simply use some Beyond Sausage Brats or Impossible / Beyond Meat to form some McRib patties.
 This is a much easier and quicker option, but I really do think making it with the Seitan is worthwhile if you have the time and access to ingredients!